The Greenbrier: Medical and sports facilities

 The Greenbrier Clinic, adjacent to the hotel, has operated as an executive health facility since 1948.
-In 1971 it began operating independently from the hotel (although still leasing its facility from The Greenbrier).
+In 1971 it began operating independently from the hotel (although still leasing its facility from the Greenbrier).

 In 2011, Justice announced an ambitious plan to construct the Greenbrier Medical Institute, a large-scale medical facility with a projected cost of at least $250 million, planned to be built in five stages.
 It was to include a sports medicine facility to be headed by orthopedic surgeon James Andrews.
 Construction of the first stage began in May 2012.

-The project was intended to establish relationships with professional sports teams, as the resort wanted to attract a National Football League team that would hold its annual training camp at The Greenbrier.
+The project was intended to establish relationships with professional sports teams, as the resort wanted to attract a National Football League team that would hold its annual training camp at the Greenbrier.
 In March 2014, the New Orleans Saints and the hotel reached agreement on a three-year deal.
 The hotel committed to build three football fields and other facilities for the Saints, at an estimated cost of $20–25 million, adjacent to the medical facilities.
 The project was to be partially subsidized by tax breaks recently approved by the state legislature, with an estimated value of $25 million over 10 years.

 The relationship between the hotel and the Saints reportedly developed after a visit by Saints head coach Sean Payton to the 2013 Greenbrier Classic golf tournament to play in its pro-am competition and then to serve as caddie for his friend, PGA Tour player Ryan Palmer.
 After three seasons (during which the Saints praised the Greenbrier's facilities but finished with a 7–9 record every year), the Saints did not renew their contract with the hotel.
 The Houston Texans took over the facilities for their 2017 training camp.
+The New England Patriots have also held training camp at the Greenbrier.

-The Spring League, a minor league football organization which evolved into the USFL, held six of the seven games in their inaugural season at The Greenbrier.
+The Spring League, a minor league football organization which evolved into the USFL, held six of the seven games in their inaugural season at the Greenbrier.